Ordering Custom size Canvas stretching bars (canvas stretcher)

 For a large application with bars longer than 70” (for example, 9’x12’) with heavily textured painting, use 1,5” thick Heavy-duty Classic American Stretching bars.
 You can also find them in my Etsy shop.

-To get the quote on Etsy, you need to select the perimeter length of the wanted canvas stretcher from the drop-down menu.
+To get the quote on Etsy, you need to calculate the Face area's perimeter and select the perimeter range from the drop-down menu.
+Please add the exact needed dimensions to the "personalization" field.

 * - Etsy service is trusted, friendly, insured, and safe place to make online transactions.

-Framing should be fun and satisfying, which is what I wish you.
+Framing should be fun and satisfying, which is why I am here to help you to make your art stand out!

 Kathleen